-- Each child is screened in the areas of speech and language, cognitive and hearing skills, motor skills and social, emotional development.
-Parents are notified if further evaluation is needed in any of the areas and are involved in ways to help their children achieve their specific goals. - Speech, language and mental health specialists observe classrooms as well as provide information and resources to teachers and parents. - Parents are assisted in transitioning their child into public school.
+- Each child is screened in the areas of speech and language, cognitive, hearing, motor skills and social emotional development.
+Parents are notified if further evaluation is needed in any of the areas and are a part of all processes to help their children achieve their specific goals. - Observations of classrooms are conducted by qualified staff of developmental, behavioral, and social emotional development of all children.
+Information is gained to provide necessary support in the classroom as well as provide information an resources to teachers and parents.